Jenni Rivera's family hopes Mexican-American singer still alive

 The U.S. National Transportation Safety Board said it was helping Mexican authorities with the investigation of the crash of the private Learjet LJ25.

-The plane crashed at about 3:30 a.m. local time (0930 GMT) in the municipality of Iturbide some 70 miles (112 km) south of Monterrey, from which the singer and six others were en route to Mexico City.
+The plane crashed at about 3:30 a.m. local time (4.30 a.m.
+EST) in the municipality of Iturbide some 70 miles south of Monterrey, from which the singer and six others were en route to Mexico City.

-Rivera was to perform in the city of Toluca, 40 miles (64 km) southwest of Mexico city, in central Mexico after a concert in Monterrey on Saturday night.
+Rivera was to perform in the city of Toluca, 40 miles southwest of Mexico city, in central Mexico after a concert in Monterrey on Saturday night.

 It is not clear what caused the crash, and the Mexican transportation ministry said the wreckage was strewn so far about that it was difficult to recognize the crash site.